 Steps to Fix:

-• Find the place on the page where "PLEASE SPECIFY" is showing, and change it to whatever is appropriate for the page.
+1. Find the place on the page where "PLEASE SPECIFY" is showing.

-Explanation: sometimes a page will come with default text, which needs to be replaced with your own text.
+Explanation: Sometimes a page will come with default text, which needs to be replaced with your own text.

 Steps to fix:

-• Replace the 'This is a secondary page' text with your own content.
+1. Replace the 'This is a secondary page' text with your own content.

 Explanation: Page titles are important for maintaining good website SEO and certain pages can benefit from having similar prefixes to their titles, such as Talent Development workshops, Alternative Breaks, and others.